Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 The Timeline

-Export of CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series
+Export of dubious CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series

-The reason CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan was based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series
+CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series, so the Acti-biphasic waveform of Japanese version TEC-5500 series defibrillators are unlikely to be different from the biphasic shock waveform of TEC-7700 series defibrillators in Japan.

-In the image below, we were greatly puzzled to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform from two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.
-The tests were a result of investigation after a serious performance failure incident.
-The investigation raised many questions and only the IEC60601-2-2:2002 electrical safety compliance was put to rest.
+In the image below, we were greatly confused to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform discharged by two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.

 There was no doubt since they had tested both models TEC-5521K (S/N 09xx4) and TEC-5531K (S/N 05xx4) to arrive at the same conclusion; the suffix K is for export models using English language as interface (for example the suffix J is for Japan domestic models), indicating more than 9000 units of TEC-5521K and more than 5000 units of TEC-5531K had been produced before the two tested units respectively.
-Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Loadand the polarity was consistent with the manual descriptions of Philips.
+Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Load) and the polarity was consistent with the manual descriptions of Philips.

 This was an input from professionals that the Acti-Biphasic output waveform from the CardioLife TEC-5500K series defibrillators starts with a negative polarity and ends with a positive polarity; it is the exact opposite of what were shown on the operator and service manuals.
 As far as we know, there is no known manufacturer with a biphasic waveform that starts with a negative polarity, NIHON KOHDEN is unique in this approach but there is no clinical research done to validate its use on patients!